UACalc/UACalc_CLI/README.md

         tar xvf UACalc.tar

-    Or, if you already have a ~/UACalc directory, and you can prevent tar from overwriting files that are newer than those in the archive with (consider also the -w option):
+    Or, if you already have a ~/UACalc directory, you can prevent tar from overwriting files that are newer than those in the archive with (consider also the -w option):

         tar --keep-newer-files xvf UACalc.tar